 The author says that by having a number of cantaloupes cut up, one can prepare this sundae in a very short time.
 Price 15 or 20 cents. —Victor Johnson

-For this old fashioned banana split recipe, instead of a banana, take a cantaloupe, remove the rind, and then slice lengthwise into ten parts; place two of the slices lengthwise in an oblong dish and a scoopful of vanilla ice cream in the center.
+For this homemade banana split recipe, instead of a banana, take a cantaloupe, remove the rind, and then slice lengthwise into ten parts; place two of the slices lengthwise in an oblong dish and a scoopful of vanilla ice cream in the center.

 Then pour on a ladleful of fresh pineapple fruit, adding a spoonful of walnut meats and whipped cream; place Nabisco® wafers, one on either side of the ice cream, and top off with a red cherry.
 Can be served for 10 or 15 cents. —Gus V. Schall